 Grade – This calculation uses the entire 20 Mhz width of a WiFi channel.
 Higher power levels near the center of the channel will affect the grade more negatively.
 A high grade of 90 or above can be interpreted as an “A” while 80 or above is a “B.” Anything below 70 is not recommended for WiFi deployment.

 Utilization – Utilization measures the percentage of time that act a signal was active at or above the Utilization Threshold (configurable in the Utilization Graph tab).
 The measurement is an average utilization over the entire 20 MHz 802.11 channel, also averaged over the timespan that is selected in the Waterfall Navigation view.

 Average - For each channel range (for example, WiFi Channel 1, 2401 - 2423 MHz), Chanalyzer calculates the average power within that channel frequency range.

 Current – The current represents an average of the most recent amplitude readings within the channel range.

-Max - This is the highest amplitude point within the WiFi channel frequency range.
+Max - This is an average of the highest amplitude points within the WiFi channel frequency range.